 Plan Development and Maintenance

+The Volunteer Reception Center Committee is a committee of the Kansas City Regional Community Organizations Active in Disaster (KCR COAD).
+KCR COAD members will elect a Chair and Vice-Chair of the VRC Committee each year.
+The VRC Committee Chairs will have the following responsibilities:

+Ensure the plan is reviewed and updated as needed on odd numbered years.

+Ensure the plan is exercised once a year (Full-scale, Functional or Tabletop).

+Develop and maintain MOUs with facilities identified as potential VRC sites.

+Develop and maintain MOU with United Way 211.

+Develop and maintain other MOUs as needed for VRC operations (e.g. security, technology, equipment, etc.).

+Document and verify needed resources (i.e. money) are available and staffing positions are trained to operate the VRC.

+Ensure items needed for all VRC station operations are current and ready for deployment.

+Ensure the coordination network exists between all organizations that will use the VRC during a disaster.

-The Volunteer Reception Center Committee is responsible for the maintenance, revision and distribution of the Volunteer Reception Center Implementation and Operations Plan (“VRC Plan”) and any supplementary plans and tools.
-This includes Job Action Sheets and other necessary forms for the Volunteer Reception Center.
+The VRC Committee is responsible for the maintenance, revision and distribution of the VRC Plan and any supplementary plans and tools.
+This includes Job Action Sheets and other necessary forms for the operation of a VRC.
 The VRC Committee will assess the need for and make revisions every other year, or sooner, in the case of the following:

 A need for the change in operational resources, policies or procedures for any reason deemed necessary by the VRC Committee.